douglasgreen/outlines/computing/programming_languages/php.md

 4.  **Warning Errors**:

-    -   These don\'t stop script execution but indicate that something could be wrong.
+    -   These don't stop script execution but indicate that something could be wrong.
 An example is including a file that doesn't exist.

 5.  **Notice Errors**: